kellya/checkcert/docs/source/running.rst

 Basic query
 -----------

 To do a simple validation, run something like ``checkcert www.example.com``.
-You should get output like:
+This should yield output like:

 .. figure:: images/basic.png
    :alt: basic output example